top of page

 Photo 7: Two bronze figures charging forward on the monument [source]

-The proposal which Feldman put forward was a tall pillar carrying a bronze sculpture of a weary soldier at its top, with the pillar flanked on either side with two stone sculpted tanks.
+The proposal which Feldman put forward was a tall pillar carrying a bronze sculpture of a weary soldier at its top, with the pillar flanked on either side with two stone-sculpted tanks.
 Firstly, Augustičić, in cooperation with architect Drago Galić, retained the central element of the pillar (which was to be 19m tall), but made it star-shaped instead of squared, as Feldman had it.
 Then, Augustičić replaced the figure adorning the pillar with a 7m tall sword-wielding female form thrusting a star-torch into the air who was to operate as an embodiment of "victory", akin to the goddess Nike (Photo 5).
 In addition, positioned halfway up the star-pillar were placed stone carved sculptures of five armed fighters poised for battle (Photo 6).
-Crafted by Augustičić 's assistants on this project, Grga Antunac, Rudolf Ivanković and Frano Kršinić, these five figures depict fighters of the five divisions of the Red Army: tanker, infantryman, artilleryman, sailor, aviator.
+Crafted by Augustičić 's assistants on this project, Grga Antunac, Rudolf Ivanković and Frano Kršinić, these five figures depict fighters of the five divisions of the Red Army: tanker, infantryman, artilleryman, sailor, and aviator.
 Meanwhile, Augustičić excised Feldman's idea of sculpted tanks at the base of the pillar and instead created a stone platform extending out in front of the base of the pillar-like a pier, at the tip of which stood bronze sculptures of two fighters gesturing dramatically towards the Danube and charging bravely into battle (Photo 7).
 It is worth mentioning that this composition of a torch-beating woman atop a pillar flanked at its base with charging fighters is highly reminiscent of Augustičić's WWI commemorative work "Memorial to the Fallen Šumadija Soldiers" in Kragujevac, Serbia that he made in 1932 (Photo 7a).
 If anything, Augustičić's work here at Batina can be seen as an evolution of that same monumental idea, with the monument at Kragujevac almost operating as an "anticipation" of this later work.

 Meanwhile, installed along the north and south edges of the monument were two long bronze sculptural relief panels depicting scenes from the battle (Photo 7b).
 Interestingly, these bronze panels were not present at the monument's initial unveiling in 1947, as they were not yet complete.
 As such, plaster models of the reliefs painted to look like bronze were installed for the monument's opening in order to meet the strict anniversary date of the unveiling ceremony.
 The final permanent bronze relief panels were installed several months after the monument's opening, created by Augustičić and his assistants Ivan Sabolić, Ante Despot and Želimir Janeš.
 The final element included within this memorial complex was a crypt located beneath the monument which would house the remains of many of the +1,200 Red Army & Yugoslav Partisan fighters who perished during this battle.